Suboxone Treatments in El Paso

 Fighting Drug Addiction with Suboxone Treatments

-Suboxone is a medical treatment for patients who are addicted to opioid, illegal, or prescription drugs.
+Suboxone is a medical treatment for patients who are addicted to opioids, illegal, or prescription drugs.
 There is a vast array of medical plans from which patients can choose in regards to what is most fitting for their addiction diagnosis.
-Suboxone treatment is usually initiated with counseling to target the psychological and behavioral aspects of the addiction.
-Twelve-step programs are then constructed on a set of guidelines that determines the actions needed for a patient to reach full recovery.
-In-patient treatment programs are also offered within hospitals and residential centers that provide around-the-clock support.
-Whatever your preferences may be, Carol N Abalhi MD can assure you that you will receive the care you need!

 How do I know if Suboxone is right for me?

-Some of the side effects that patients can possibly endure are headaches, sweating, constipation, nausea, drowsiness, and stomach cramps.
-Although, most of these can be avoided when you are taking the medication as needed and not immediately withdrawing.
+- Some of the side effects that patients can possibly endure are headaches, sweating, constipation, nausea, drowsiness, and stomach cramps.
+Most can be avoided when you are taking the medication as needed and not immediately withdrawing.

 How long will I need to be on suboxone?

-Even though suboxone is completely safe for both short and long term prescriptions, patients are not entitled to take this medication long-term.
-Carol N Abalihi MD PA works closely with patients to determine the appropriate length of time to remain on the suboxone treatments.
+- Even though Suboxone is completely safe for both short and long-term prescriptions, patients are not entitled to take this medication long-term.
+We work closely with patients to determine the appropriate length of time to remain on the suboxone treatments.

 Does Suboxone interact with other medications?

-Suboxone can, indeed, interact with other medications, but by working with our medical providers, we can come up with a plan to enable your use of the treatment.
+- Suboxone can, indeed, interact with other medications.
+By working with our medical providers, we can come up with a plan to enable your use of the treatment.
 Whether you are taking any prescription or any frequent over-the-counter medications, these should be noted as soon as possible.
 Alcohol is also advised to stay away from while taking suboxone.